-The annual tax rate will be based on the assessed value of taxable property in the City and the scheduled debt service payable on the Bonds in each year.
-Fluctuations in the annual debt service payable on the Bonds and the assessed value of taxable property in the City may cause the annual tax rate for the Bonds to fluctuate.
+The annual tax rate will be based on the assessed value of taxable property in the City and the estimated debt service on the Bonds and other outstanding general obligation bonds of the City in each year.
+Fluctuations in the annual debt service on the Bonds, and in the assessed value of taxable property in the City, may cause the annual tax rate for the Bonds to fluctuate.
 Economic and other factors beyond the City's control, such as a general market decline in land values, reclassification of property to a class exempt from taxation, whether by ownership or use (such as exemptions for property owned by State and local agencies and property used for qualified educational, hospital, charitable or religious purposes), or the complete or partial destruction of taxable property caused by natural or manmade disaster, including, without limitation, earthquake, flood, toxic dumping, and similar events or occurrences, could cause a reduction in the assessed value of taxable property within the City and necessitate a corresponding increase in the annual tax rate.
-See APPENDIX A-"CITY AND COUNTY OF SAN FRANCISCO-ORGANIZATION AND FINANCES-Assessed Valuations, Tax Rates and Tax Delinquencies" for information on the City's tax base, tax collection system, and property tax revenues.
+See "APPENDIX A - CITY AND COUNTY OF SAN FRANCISCO - ORGANIZATION AND FINANCES - Assessed Valuations, Tax Rates and Tax Delinquencies" for information on the City's tax base, tax collection system, and property tax revenues.